Every generation seems to think the prominent events of their particular historical context signals the end of the world.

 “You have heard that it was said, ‘Do not commit adultery.’
 But I tell you, everyone who looks at a woman to lust for her has already committed adultery with her in his heart.”
 (Matthew 5:27-28)

 Before the internet, it took more effort to get a video or picture of a woman to look at with lust.
 Before home video technology, and more so before print materials, I suspect that it took even more effort and a lot more boldness to seek out a flesh and blood prostitute.
 Yeah, there might have been thoughts and imagination, but you could feel good about your lack of acting upon those thoughts.
 Of course, Jesus over-turned that false sense of moral superiority with the above teaching.
 And today, there is no hiding.
 If you are connected, it’s hard to take refuge in a lack of opportunity as you once could.
-I am not saying that people should experience these sins, and more so, in ways that are increasingly immersive, but the fact that they do experience them presents an opportunity, I hope, that the lucid experience their potential darkness will give them a greater craving, and a greater sense of their need for the light.
+I am not saying that people should experience these sins, and more so, in ways that are increasingly immersive, but the fact that they do experience them presents an opportunity, I hope, that the lucid experience of their potential darkness will give them a greater craving, and a greater sense of their need, for the light.

 In closing, a thought: